- Implant Replacement for Single Teeth

 - Implant Replacement for Multiple Teeth

 - Patient Selection

 - Risks of Implant Placement

 Implants are titanium posts that are placed in the bone to serve as the replacement for the root portion of a missing natural tooth.
-The implant is biocompatible with human tissue, and in three decades of use there have been no known foreign body reactions.
+The implant is biocompatible with human tissue, and in three decades of use, there have been no known foreign body reactions.
 After allowing time for the jawbone to bond to the surface of the implant (osseointegration), a post is attached to the implant.
 This post exits the gum and a crown or other restoration is placed on the post.
 The final restoration is similar to a crown on a natural tooth, and is not removable.
 It feels and functions like a normal tooth.
-This ability to add a tooth where it is needed has changed the way dentistry is practiced.
+This ability to add a tooth where it is needed has changed the way dentistry is practiced at Associates in Periodontics.